310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Madara %}
-Are you okay!?
+Are you okaaay!?

-You tripped on your pants… You’re like a little kid, Nazuna-san~♪
+You tripped on your pants… You’re like a liiittle kid, Nazuna-san~♪
 {% endbubble %}

 {% bubble Nazuna %}
 Shut it.
-Uugh… I guess I could just roll my pants up if there isn’t anything smaller than this…
+Uuu\~… I guess I could just roll my pants up if there isn’t anything smaller than this…

 It’s really unusual for something prepared by Anzu to be like this… Did she get my size wrong?
 {% endbubble %}